 It’s a valid question.
 And I have a valid answer.

 Most content providers talk about politics in order to persuade you to take some kind of political action.
-They do this by either preaching to the choir about how evil the other side is (examples: Fox News on the right and Huffington Post on the left) or by attempting to persuade you to shift your position to theirs (examples: Stephen Crowder on the right and Young Turks on the left).
+They do this by either preaching to the choir about how evil the other side is (examples: Fox News on the right and Huffington Post on the left) or by attempting to persuade you to shift your position to theirs (examples: Steven Crowder on the right and Young Turks on the left).

 Either way, they’re hoping that by talking about politics, you’ll take some kind of political action on their side in order to Save Society™ from those psycho, authoritarian progressives, or those evil, greedy conservatives (depending on which side of the debate they’re on).